quiltdata/t4/docs/Technical Reference.md

       We recommend a bucket name ending in `-config`, to make it more obvious that this bucket is configuration-only.
     * **CreateDefaultRoles**&mdash;Whether or not to create default roles, which will be used as part of the invite flow for inviting new users to T4.
 If set to "False", you will need to do additional configuration before you can invite new users to T4.
 You should probably leave this set to "True".

-7. Click Next.
+6. Click Next.
-8. On the Options screen that follows, go to the "Termination Protection" section in "Advanced" and click "Enable".
+7. On the Options screen that follows, go to the "Termination Protection" section in "Advanced" and click "Enable".

     ![](./imgs/term_protect.png)

     This protects the stack deployment pipeline from accidental deletion.
 Click Next.

-9. On the confirmation screen, check the box asking you to acknowledge that CloudFormation may create IAM roles, then click Create.
+8. On the confirmation screen, check the box asking you to acknowledge that CloudFormation may create IAM roles, then click Create.

     ![](./imgs/finish.png)

     Click Create.

-10. CloudFormation typically takes around 30 minutes to spin up your stack.
+9. CloudFormation typically takes around 30 minutes to spin up your stack.
 Once that is done, you should see `CREATE_COMPLETE` as the Status for your CloudFormation stack.

     ![](./imgs/outputs.png)

-11. Select the stack and open the Outputs tab.
+10. Select the stack and open the Outputs tab.
 These should be three values there.
 They are `CloudFrontDomain`, `LoadBalancerDNSName`, and `RegistryHost`.
 These values still need to be mapped to user-facing URLs via DNS.

-12. Go to your DNS service (if you are using AWS, this is [Route 53](https://aws.amazon.com/route53/)).
+11. Go to your DNS service (if you are using AWS, this is [Route 53](https://aws.amazon.com/route53/)).
 Create two `CNAME` records: one mapping your catalog URL (`QuiltWebHost`) to the `CloudFrontDomain`, and one mapping your auth service URL (`RegistryHost`) to the `LoadBalancerDNSName`.
-Make sure that the value you set for `CloudFrontDomain` matches the value you set for `AllowedOrigin` in step 1.

 If all went well, your catalog should now be available and accessible.